xurizaemon/org.civicrm.contrib.anonymize/README.md

 ## Installation

-There's no release yet, which means you need to clone the git repo and then use `composer update`.
+There's no release yet, which means you need to clone the git repo and then use `composer install` before the new API calls will work.

 ## How to use